treeman/jonashietala/drafts/building_a_voron_part_2.markdown

 ![Purple means Pretty.](/images/trident/front_p2.jpg)

-I've also run into a few problems on the way that I'll try to document.
+I've run into a few problems on the way that I'll try to document, but other than that the build has been really fun so far.
+The design of Clockwork, Stealthburner and Core XY is really cool and it's been very interesting to assemble them to see how it all comes together.

 # X-axis and belts